iotaledger/trinity-wallet/docs/overview.md

 Foreign exchange rates are obtained from [Fixer](http://fixer.io/) to provide up-to-date IOTA-fiat conversion.

 #### i18next
 Trinity supports over 25 different languages.
-To make localization easier, we use the [i18next](https://www.i18next.com/) and [react-i18next](https://react.i18next.com/) localization libraries.
-Additionally, we use [Crowdin](https://crowdin.com/) as a platform for translators to provide translations.
+The [i18next](https://www.i18next.com/) and [react-i18next](https://react.i18next.com/) localisation libraries are used.
+[Crowdin](https://crowdin.com/) provides a platform for translators to suggest translations.

 #### Bitrise
-For continuous integration and deployment (CI/CD), we use [Bitrise](https://bitrise.io).
-Pull requests are tested by a workflow to ensure that changes do not break existing functionality.
-Additionally, deployment workflows are used to automate the building and submission of mobile apps to the App Store/Play Store.
+[Bitrise](https://bitrise.io) is used for continuous integration and deployment (CI/CD).
+Pull requests must pass a series of tests to ensure that changes do not break existing functionality.
+Additionally, deployment workflows are used to automate the building and submission of builds to the App Store and Play Store.

 #### Fastlane
-We use [Fastlane](https://fastlane.tools) to automate various steps of deployment to the App Store/Play Store.
+[Fastlane](https://fastlane.tools) automates various steps of the deployment process to the App Store and Play Store.

 #### Fabric
-To ensure usability and stability across many platforms and devices, we use [Crashlytics](http://try.crashlytics.com/) so that devices will automatically send us anonymized crash data.
+To help ensure stability across many platforms and devices, [Crashlytics](http://try.crashlytics.com/) will automatically send the developers anonymised crash data.
 Crashlytics is part of [Fabric](https://get.fabric.io), a group of development tools offered by Google.

 #### RNIsDeviceRooted
 Jailbreaking or rooting your device may pose a threat to the security of your account information, including your seed.
-In order to alert users of this risk, we use [react-native-is-device-rooted](https://github.com/beast/react-native-isDeviceRooted) to detect characteristics of jailbreaking/rooting.
+In order to alert users of this risk, [react-native-is-device-rooted](https://github.com/beast/react-native-isDeviceRooted) detects characteristics of jailbreaking/rooting.
 This includes:
 - iOS
   - The presence of certain apps and files such as Cydia
-  - The ability to open deeplinks into the Cydia app
+  - The ability to open deep links into the Cydia app
   - The ability to write outside of the app sandbox
 - Android
   - The kernel was signed with a test key instead of a release key
-  - The presence of Superuser/`su` binaries and related files
+  - The presence of superuser/`su` binaries and related files

 <a name="mobile-randomness">1.</a> J. Krhovjak, P. Svenda, and V. Matyas, “The sources of randomness in mobile devices,” In Proceeding of NORDSEC, 2007.